material-components/material-components-ios/components/Cards/README.md

 ### Overview

-Cards can be used either as a standalone `UIControl`, or as a `UICollectionViewCell`.
+Cards provides two different versions, `MDCCard` inheriting from `UIControl` and `MDCCardCollectionCell` inheriting from `UICollectionViewCell`.

-A card consists of different visual styling based on the current state it is in.
+A card's state determines its visual styling.

 When treated as a `UIControl` (`MDCCard`), it has a default styling (`UIControlStateNormal`), and a highlighted styling (`UIControlStateHighlighted`) when interacted with.